noele952/Hydro_Pico_Garden/README.md

         self.MQTT_CHUNK_SIZE=1536
 ```

-AES_CIPHER is used to save and encrypt/decrypt your network password, feel free to customize, must be 16 digits
+AES_CIPHER is used to encrypt/decrypt your network password, for security.
+Feel free to customize, must be 16 digits

 MACHINE_ID is used to label the MQTT data.
-If you will be runnning multiple gardens give them a unique MACHINE_ID, and their data will be stored seperately.
+If runnning multiple gardens, give them a unique MACHINE_ID and their data will be stored seperately.

 CERT_FILE and KEY_FILE can be altered if you'd like to change the name/location of your AWS IoT Core certificate and key file.

 MQTT_CHUNK_SIZE determines the length of the 64 bit encoded strings that the garden photo jpeg file is broken into before sending.
 Adjust at your own risk.
-The larger the chunk, the fewer messages that need to be sent, but the greater for potential memory issues on the Pico W.
+The larger the chunk, the fewer the messages that need to be sent, but the greater the potential for memory issues.

+Consult the [Web Application](README-webapp.md) section for instructions in that regard.

 ## Garden Construction